Analyzing the 432-page police report on the CVPA High school shooting

 “Big Igloo” is a code word for Boogaloo Boys who are a white nationalist group that wears Hawaiian Aloha shirts.
 One of the patches worn by members of this group shows a white igloo with a band of red floral print just like the rifle.

-Palmetto State Armory designed a rifle specially for a far-right anti-government militia that shares neo-nazi and anti-LGBT messages online.
+Palmetto State Armory designed a rifle specially for a anti-government militia that shares neo-nazi and anti-LGBT messages online.

 See more from The Wall Street Journal: Why the Extremist ‘Boogaloo Boys’ Wear Hawaiian Shirts.